xhc12345/BarcodeEmbeddedScanner/README.md

 ### How to run it?

-You will need to have a Vuzix Blade with Android 22.
+You will need to have a Vuzix Blade with Android sdk 22.
 It is highly recommended that you install [Vuzix View](https://www.vuzix.com/pages/vuzix-view-software "Link not guaranteed to work") too.
 Vuzix View basically allows you to interact with the glass through the computer, given a glass is connected.

 You will also need to set up a Hue bridge with a Hue light, then connect the bridge to your local area network.